zhenshen-mla/AFANet/README.md

     ```
     python train_single_*.py
     ```
-  3. Use Deeplabv3+ network with ResNet backbone to conduct semantic segmentation and depth prediction (load pretrained model in `/weights`):
   3. For pixel tasks, using Deeplabv3+ network with ResNet backbone to conduct semantic segmentation and depth prediction.
 For image tasks, using ResNet network to conduct age prediction and gender classification (load pretrained model in `/weights`):
     ```
     python train_afa_*.py